PatrickLaubscher/hexadice/README.md

 ### Autoloader

-Following the course of Graphikarts on PHP POO, I've tried to use the Autoloader on it's simple shape.
+Following the course of Graphikarts on PHP OOP, I've tried to use the Autoloader on it's simple shape.
 In that and to clear the code at maximum,

 ### Database singleton